nekablair/Story-Line/README.md

 ## Getting Started:

-1. **Download StoryLine:** Get started by downloading StoryLine from the App Store or Google Play Store.
+1. **Download StoryLine:** Get started by downloading StoryLine here: www.storyline.kids .

 2. **Choose Your Adventure:** Select your favorite storyline from the available options and dive into the adventure!